ytyeoh/toyota/content/blog/corolla cross.en.md

 [connectivit]
    [[connectivit.link]]
-     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "9" touch screen display with real-time navigation and music options.
-Selectable via built-in controls or smartphone.
-<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
-Functions may vary depending on smartphone model."
+     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "9' touch screen display with real-time navigation and music options.
+Selectable via built-in controls or smartphone.<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
+Functions may vary depending on smartphone model." img= "corollacross-31"
-     img= "corollacross-31"
    [[connectivit.link]]
      title= "Rear USB Charging Ports"